Efficacy testing with confidence

-In the first part of a study, we determined the efficacy of Crizotinib on nine tumor cell lines in the In Vivo Hollow Fiber Model (treatment 50 mg/kg for two weeks).
+In the first part of a study, we determined the efficacy of a MEK kinase inhibitor on nine tumor cell lines in the In Vivo Hollow Fiber Model (treatment 50 mg/kg for two weeks).
 The mean of intraperitoneally implanted hollow fibers is shown as the ratio of treated versus untreated group (above).

-In the second part, we tested the efficacy of Crizotinib on MKN-45 (A), MiaPaCa2 (B), and KAPRAS-229 (C) in subcutaneous xenograft tumor models.
+In the second part, we tested the efficacy of the drug on MKN-45 (A), MiaPaCa2 (B), and KAPRAS-229 (C) in subcutaneous xenograft tumor models.
 In each case, the In Vivo Hollow Fiber Model was predictive for the drug's efficacy on the subcutaneous xenograft tumor model.

-Efficacy of antibody-drug conjugate Kadcyla® was tested on two breast cancer cell lines with the Hollow Fiber Model.
+The efficacy of an antibody-drug conjugate was tested on two breast cancer cell lines with the Hollow Fiber Model.

 Hollow fibers loaded with Her2 positive breast cancer cell lines SK-BR-3 and JIMT-1 were implanted in mice subcutaneously and intraperitoneally.
-The mice were treated with either vehicle (V), Trastuzumab (T) or the Trastuzumab-Emantasine andibody-drug conjugate Kadcyla® (K) for two weeks.
+The mice were treated with either vehicle (V), the antibody (T) or the andibody-drug conjugate (K) for two weeks.
 Hollow fibers were isolated and viable cells were quantified at end point of study.

 Data are shown as single points (A, C with mean) or bar graphs (B, D with mean + SEM).
 ANOVA test was used to determine statistical significant results. * p ≤ 0.05, *** p ≤ 0.001

-Result: None of he cell lines are inhibited by the treatment with Trastuzumab because the drug acts via antibody-dependent cell-mediated cytotoxicity (ADCC), which is prevented in the Hollow Fiber Model because immune cells cannot enter the fibers.
+Result: None of he cell lines are inhibited by the treatment with the antibody because the drug acts via antibody-dependent cell-mediated cytotoxicity (ADCC), which is prevented in the Hollow Fiber Model because immune cells cannot enter the fibers.

-In contrast, Kadcyla® acts directly on the cells via the cytotoxic agent Emantasine bound to Trastuzumab.
+In contrast, the antibody-drug conjugate acts directly on the cells via the cytotoxic agent bound to the antibody.
 This study shows that the Hollow Fiber Model is suitable for investigation of antibody-drug conjugates.